 I get scared to death that I over-explain or even over-simplify.

-Knowing God is the essential in life – I want my kids to grasp Him.
-And when my daughter asks why did God make bad guys?
+Knowing God is the essential in life.
+I want my kids to grasp Him.
+When my daughter asks why did God make bad guys?
 And is the boy at school a bad guy, because he doesn’t know Jesus?
 I’m stumped.
-And maybe that sounds simple to some, but to me, that’s a very big question.
-And I stumble through it, hoping she sees that we’re all sinners in need of Jesus.
+Maybe that sounds simple to some, but to me, that’s a very big question.
+I stumble through it, hoping she sees that we’re all sinners in need of Jesus.
 Hoping that she sees God didn’t make bad guys, but we choose our own paths.

-And I wish there was a manual on this job – parenting – that I could tell her to turn to page one twenty four, and scroll my finger down the paragraphs to the exact right answer.
+I wish there was a manual on this job—parenting—that I could tell her to turn to page one twenty four, and scroll my finger down the paragraphs to the exact right answer.